Entryway Boot Trays

 Metal boot trays in colors are a stylish addition to your decor.
 These beautiful HF by LT boot trays have a raised 2" rim to collect dirt, muck, grass, snow, and water from boots and shoes.
 Trays are 30" long, and store up to 3 pairs of adult sized shoes or boots.

-HF by LT "Cable" Porcelain Blue Boot Tray
+"Cable" Porcelain Blue Boot Tray

-Buy On Amazon
+Buy it on Amazon

 For a sophisticated look, a boot tray in a copper finish looks stunning in an entryway or foyer.
 These have a raised 2" decorative rim to keep mud, dirt, and water in the boot tray instead of on your wood, tile, carpet, or stone floors.
 They are 30" long and store up to 3 pairs of adult sized shoes or boots.